wmhilton-stoplight/platform-docs/2.-workspaces/h.branch-management.md

 git push origin :master
 ```

-6. If [webhooks](./g.automating-publishing.md) have been setup then this branch has already been automatically removed from Stoplight.
-If webhooks are not enabled, you will need to delete the branch from the list by clicking on the cog and clicking the "Remove from Stoplight" button.
+6. If [webhooks](./g.automating-publishing.md) have been set up then this branch has already been automatically removed from Stoplight.
+If webhooks aren't enabled, you will need to delete the branch from the list by clicking on the cog and clicking the "Remove from Stoplight" button.

 ## Track Branches

 The default branch and all branches associated with a pull request will be automatically tracked for you.

-If you want to track Git branches that are not associated with a pull request, such as a development or version branch, there's a freeform text box input to enter the branch name to track.
+If you want to track Git branches that aren't associated with a pull request, such as a development or version branch, there's a freeform text box input to enter the branch name to track.

 Tracking a Git branch will analyze it and add it to your list of branches in Stoplight.